 All in a day’s work

 Spending all day in pyjamas and a commute that could be measured in steps.
-Working from home was the dream.
-But after a few months behind a screen at the dining room table, they realised that they need to think differently about their home.
+We adapted to make working from home work in record time.
+But after a few months behind a screen at the dining room table, this couple realised that they need to think differently about their home.
 By creating designated zones, they cleverly configured their open plan loft for both living and working.
-Now, they enjoy a productive workday from several spots, while switching off completely in the evening, revelling in some spreadsheet-free downtime.

 Hans BlomquistInterior designer

 While this couple share their home office for now, their long term dream is to be able to open it up for their friends to enjoy too.

 A 6-seater for two?
 This couple always uses space to its full, fabulous potential.
 Now, as the table doubles as a working area, they added some desk chairs for better support—and snacks of course.

 Getting the work-home balance right can be tricky in a smaller space.
 IKEA interior designer Hans Blomquist has some tips to make your home a productive workplace in the day and a cosy spot at night.

 Working remotely means a lot of on-screen time.
 This couple use their library for reading, researching or writing.
 Surrounded by stories, it’s a corner of quiet, perfect for digital detoxing between meetings.